-During the first quarter of 2018, we continued Front Yard's efforts to recycle capital through the liquidation of its remaining non-rental REO properties and mortgage loans.
-We have assisted Front Yard in the sale of 165 non-rental REO properties, leaving 320 of such properties to be sold.
+In addition to this transformative transaction, during the second quarter of 2018, we have guided Front Yard's transformation into a 100% SFR equity REIT by continuing to assist Front Yard in the liquidation of its remaining non-rental REO properties that do not meet its rental criteria and reducing Front Yard's mortgage loan portfolio to only 91 loans.
+Front Yard completed the sale of 123 non-rental REO properties, leaving 190 of such properties to be sold.
 In addition, we continually evaluate the performance of Front Yard's SFR portfolio and market certain rental properties for sale that no longer meet its strategic objectives.
-During the first quarter of 2018, we assisted Front Yard in the sale of 28 former rental properties, and we have identified 142 additional rental properties for sale.
-These real estate sales allow Front Yard to both improve its operating efficiencies and to recycle capital to purchase pools of stabilized rental homes at attractive yields, to repurchase common stock or to utilize the proceeds for such other purposes as Front Yard determines will best serve its stockholders.
+During the second quarter of 2018, we assisted Front Yard in the sale of 14 former rental properties, and we have identified 221 additional rental properties for sale.
+These real estate sales allow Front Yard to improve its operating efficiency, further simplify its statement of operations and balance sheet and recycle capital to purchase pools of stabilized rental homes at attractive yields, to repurchase common stock or to utilize the proceeds for such other purposes as Front Yard and we determine will best serve Front Yard's stockholders.

-We also have continued our efforts to optimize Front Yard's financing structure.
 On April 5, 2018, we managed Front Yard's amendment and restatement of its loan and security agreement with Nomura Corporate Funding Americas, LLC ("Nomura") to, among other things, (i) extend the termination date of the facility by two years to April 5, 2020, with a potential additional one-year extension to April 5, 2021, (ii) reduce the interest rate spread over one-month LIBOR by 0.25% to 3.00% and (iii) increase the advance rates on both non-stabilized properties and stabilized rental properties.
 We believe this facility with Nomura, as amended, better matches the long-term nature of Front Yard's assets and provides additional acquisition flexibility to Front Yard with lower cost.